andres-javier-lopez/conference-udacity/README.md

    speakers are created on session creation when no other speaker with the same name exists, and the websafe key is stored on the Session.

-   The featured speaker is calculated as the speaker with the higher number of sessions.
-After a session is created a task is queued to verify who is the speaker with the highest number of sessions, and is stored on memcache as the featured speaker.
+   If at the moment of session creation a speaker has two or more sessions in the selected conference, that speaker is set as the featured speaker.
+After a session is created a task is queued to verify if the current speaker is the featured speaker.

    Sessions can be filtered by typeOfSession, that currently is a simple String